2022 Employee Handbook

 Any rules that we issue are presented in the spirit of strengthening the unity of the company and are meant to be enforced through each company member’s personal discipline.
 Housing at the BHP is at a premium as we have lost a number of housing structures in recent years.
 Since company members live in close quarters and people of various ages are hired, it is important that people are respectful and do their best to follow dormitory rules.

 NO OVERNIGHT GUESTS WITHOUT MANAGEMENT APPROVAL.
-This is an ongoing point of discussion if guests will be allowed due to Covid-19 and the safety of the company.
 If a disaster were to strike the camp, it is imperative that we know who is housed so we can ensure everyone’s safety in an emergency.